serokell/serokell-util/serokell-style.md

 #### Links

-Use in-line links economically.
-You are encouraged to add links for API names.
-It is not necessary to add links for all API names in a Haddock comment.
-We therefore recommend adding a link to an API name
+Your documentation _should_ include links to definitions, but use them sparingly.
+We recommend adding a link to an API name
 if:

 * The user might actually want to click on it for more information (in